Category Archives: Bavarian Royals

 Holy Roman Emperor Leopold I had devised the Mutual Pact of Succession, a succession device.
 The Mutual Pact of Succession stated that the Habsburg hereditary lands would be inherited by the respective male heirs of his sons, the future Holy Roman Emperor Joseph I, and the future Holy Roman Emperor Karl VI.
 If either Joseph I or Karl VI should fail to have a son, the other one would succeed him in all the Habsburg hereditary lands.
 If both brothers died without sons, the daughters of Joseph I, the elder brother, would have absolute precedence over the daughters of Karl VI, the younger brother, and the eldest daughter of Joseph would ascend to the thrones of all the Habsburg hereditary lands.
 This meant that Archduchess Maria Josepha of Austria (1699 – 1757), the elder of the two daughters of Holy Roman Emperor Joseph I, would inherit the Habsburg hereditary lands upon the death of her uncle Holy Roman Emperor Karl VI.

-However, when Karl VI became Holy Roman Emperor, he decided to amend the Mutual Pact of Succession.
+However, when Karl VI became Holy Roman Emperor, he amended the Mutual Pact of Succession.
 Karl VI’s Pragmatic Sanction of 1713 annulled the terms of the Mutual Pact of Succession, making his daughter Archduchess Maria Theresa of Austria the heir to the Habsburg hereditary lands instead of his niece Archduchess Maria Josepha.
 After Karl VI’s death in 1740, his daughter Maria Theresa succeeded to the Habsburg hereditary lands as the Queen of Hungary, Queen of Croatia, Queen of Bohemia, and Archduchess of Austria in her own right, the only female to hold those sovereign positions.

 While all this was occurring, Karl, Elector of Bavaria was elected Holy Roman Emperor Karl VII in 1742.
 Karl VII was a member of the House of Wittelsbach, and his reign as Holy Roman Emperor marked the end of three centuries of uninterrupted Habsburg imperial rule.
-Karl VII’s three-year reign as Holy Roman Emperor was greatly overshadowed by the War of Austrian Succession.
+The War of Austrian Succession Karl greatly overshadowed three-year reign as Holy Roman Emperor.

 Tomb of Karl VII, Holy Roman Emperor, Elector of Bavaria; Credit – By krischnig – Self-photographed, Public Domain, https://commons.wikimedia.org/w/index.php?curid=12359771